pmscheffler/f5-asm-python/README.md

 The Transform file is a work in progress and if you encounter Vulnerabilities that need to be modified, I encourage you to open an Issue here and I am happy to review them.
 The list I currently have are listed in the vuln-mappings CSV but if you feel some need to be re-mapped, please let me know

+Installation:

+Requires Python 3.7+
+Install Python and Pip3

+To get the libraries installed: pip3 install -r requirements.txt

+This should gather up all the libraries you need.

+Running:

+from the folder, execute:
+python3 ./burp2asm.py --input <yourinputfile.xml> --output <yourtargetfile.xml> --transform ./burpsuite2asm.xsl

 ----

 Note: